mendix/docs/content/data-hub/data-hub-catalog/register.md

    ![](attachments/register/publish-association-2.png)

-   {{% alert type="warning" %}}When a specialized entity is published, in the published OData Service contract this will be a discrete entity that has all the attributes and associations of the gernailzation.
-Care has to be taken if the generailsed entity (and its association) is also exposed in the same service.
+   {{% alert type="warning" %}}When a specialized entity is published, in the published OData Service contract this will be a discrete entity that has all the attributes and associations of the generalization.
+Care has to be taken if the generalized entity (and its association) is also exposed in the same service.
 In this case,  the association in the specialized entity that is (inherited from the generalization) should not be published as this will result in errors.
 The same association cannot be exposed for two different entities in the same service.
-In this case, it is recommended that the inhertited association is not checked in the specialized entity.
+In this case, it is recommended that the inherited association is not checked in the specialized entity.
    {{% /alert %}}

 7. Add a **Summary** and **Description** of the service In the **Properties** pane: